IONOS-WordPress/wordpress-blueprints-light-prototype/README.md

 ## Features

-- WordPress plugin : tasks can be injected via WordPress option.
-Equeued tasks will be executed via WordPress CRON

-- a very lightweight mini standalone service (see ./standalone) can be runned using PHP built-in Webserver to provision the WordPress instance : `pnpm apiserver`
+- a very lightweight mini standalone service (see `./server`) can be runned using PHP built-in Webserver to provision the WordPress instance

   - you can inject tasks to execute by a simple `curl` statement against the standalone service